cocotb/cocotb/documentation/source/introduction.rst

 **Cocotb** has built-in support for integrating with the `Jenkins <http://jenkins-ci.org/>`_ continuous integration system.

-**Cocotb** automatically discovers tests to that no additional step is required to add a test to a regression.
+**Cocotb** automatically discovers tests so that no additional step is required to add a test to a regression.

 How does Cocotb work